Joseph W. Kennedy: Early life

-Joseph William Kennedy was born in Nacogdoches, Texas on May 30, 1916, the son of Joseph and Mattie Kennedy.
-He also lived in Center, Texas for a period of seven years before entering college.
+Joseph William Kennedy was born in Nacogdoches, Texas, on May 30, 1916, the son of Joseph and Mattie Kennedy.
+He lived in Center, Texas, for seven years before entering college.
 He attended Stephen F. Austin State Teachers College, from which he received a Bachelor of Arts (BA) degree, and the University of Kansas, which awarded him a Master of Arts (MA) degree.
 He then entered the University of California, Berkeley, where he earned his Doctor of Philosophy (PhD) degree, writing his thesis on "Studies of nuclear isomerism in tellurium, element 43, and zinc", under the supervision of George Ernest Gibson.

 Plutonium

-In February 1940, Glenn Seaborg and Edwin McMillan produced plutonium-239 through the bombardment of uranium.
-In their experiments bombarding uranium with deuterons, they observed the creation of neptunium, element 93, which then underwent beta-decay to form a new element, plutonium, with 94 protons.
+In February 1940, Glenn Seaborg and Edwin McMillan produced plutonium-239 by bombarding uranium with deuterons.
+This produced neptunium, element 93, which underwent beta-decay to form a new element, plutonium, with 94 protons.
 Kennedy built a series of detectors and counters to verify the presence of plutonium.
-He used mica sliced razor thin to produce a window to count alpha particle emissions, and ionization chamber with a magnetic field to separate the beta particles from the neptunium from alpha particles from the plutonium.
+He used mica sliced razor thin to produce a window to count alpha particle emissions, and an ionization chamber with a magnetic field to separate the beta particles from the neptunium from alpha particles from the plutonium.

-On March 28, 1941, Seaborg, physicist Emilio Segrè and Kennedy were able to demonstrate not only the presence of plutonium, but that it was also fissile, an important distinction that was crucial to the decisions made in directing Manhattan Project research.
+On March 28, 1941, Seaborg, physicist Emilio Segrè, and Kennedy demonstrated not only the presence of plutonium, but that it was also fissile, an important distinction that was crucial to the decisions made in directing Manhattan Project research.
 Arthur Wahl then began exploring the chemistry of the newly discovered element.
-In 1966, Room 307 of Gilman Hall on the campus at the Berkeley, where they did this work, was declared a U.S. National Historic Landmark.
+In 1966, Room 307 of Gilman Hall on the campus at Berkeley, where they did this work, was declared a U.S. National Historic Landmark.